sobolevn/sobolevn.github.io/_posts/2021-02-28-make-tests-a-part-of-your-app.md

 Right now the status-quo for source code/tests dualism is that you ship source code to your library users and most often do not include your tests in any manner.

-Sometimes people also attach the `tests/` folder to your release, so they are just laying around just in case.
+Sometimes people also attach the `tests/` folder to a release, so they are just laying around just in case.
 Most of the time they are useless to the end-user.

 And what is the most important part of it all is that our users are often find themselves in a situation when they have to reimplement some tests for library-specific things.